nzge/nzge.github.io/projects/bionic-hamstring.md

 ### B. Pathology Characterization

-The pathology of a hamstring strain is mechanically characterized by a change in the force-length relationship in the affected muscle, resulting in a loss of force production potential in the larger ranges of motion of the muscle.
+The pathology of a hamstring strain is mechanically characterized by a change in the force-length relationship in the affected muscle, resulting in a loss of force production potential in the larger ranges of motion of the muscle [^1].
 Given the complexity of this relationship and the inability to shape unique force-length curves for the infinite varieties of hamstring strains, we simplified the pathology to its most notable and generalized performance reductions, specifically a decrease in the maximum isometric force of the hamstring muscles.
 During injury, typically, patients experience a range of 10% reduction to 22% peak torque reduction encompassing eccentric and concentric motion, so we will be evaluating the pathological gait at a 22% reduction in max isometric force of the muscles of interest, the larger end of this figure.
 This will model the most "generalized" case of hamstring strain immediately after injury.

 To further simplify and sharpen the focus of our bionic design, we have honed in on the semimembranosus muscle as our specific hamstring muscle of choice.